How Does a Fuel Pump Work?

 Whether you're curious about your Acura, Audi, BMW, or Buick, all fuel-operated cars have fuel pumps that work in the same way.
-A car's engine burns a mixture of gas and air to produce energy. gas is pumped along a pipe from the tank and mixed with air in the carburetor, from which the engine sucks in the mixture.
-A fuel pump draws gas out of the tank through a pipe to the carburetor.
-The pump may be mechanically worked by the engine - or it may be electric, in which case it is usually next to or even inside the fuel tank.
+A car's engine burns a mixture of gas and air to produce energy.
+Gas is pumped along a pipe from the tank and mixed with air in the fuel injection system, from which the engine sucks in the mixture.
+A fuel pump draws gas out of the tank through a pipe to the fuel injectors.
+The pump may be mechanically worked by the engine, or it may be electric, in which case it is usually next to or even inside the fuel tank.

 The following are some symptoms of a faulty fuel pump:

 Engine sputtering - If you are driving at a consistently high speed and your engine suddenly starts sputtering before returning to normal, this means that the fuel pump cannot provide a constant stream of fuel to the engine at the ideal pressure.
-If you are experiencing this, feel free to drive over to Mickey's Automotive, Inc so we can check your fuel pump out.
+If you are experiencing this, feel free to drive over to Mickey's Automotive, Inc so we can check out your fuel pump.

 Stalling at high temperatures - Stalling with a combination of a high internal temperature in your vehicle usually means there is a problem with your fuel pump's motor.

-Loss of power under stress - If you experience a loss of power when you are driving uphill in US, County, carrying a heavy load or even while accelerating, this indicates the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.
+Loss of power under stress - If you experience a loss of power when you are driving uphill in US, carrying a heavy load, or even while accelerating, this indicates that the fuel pump is weakening because it cannot keep up with the higher demands of your vehicle.

-If you are experiencing one or more of these symptoms with your vehicle and are in the 10591 area or nearby, you can bring your car to Mickey's Automotive, Inc in US, County County to get it fixed up or to get a fuel pump replacement.
+If you are experiencing one or more of these symptoms with your vehicle and are in the 10591 area or nearby, you can bring your car to Mickey's Automotive, Inc in US to get it fixed or get a fuel pump replacement.